Gene

-Logsdon, author of
+Logsdon, author of Small-Scale

-Grain Raising
+Grain Raising,

-posted on his blog last week
+posted on his blog last week about

 a farmer who sold a large crop of grain and used the same money to buy